seaweedfs/seaweedfs/docs/directories.rst

 Directories and files
 ===========================

-When talking about file systems, many people would assume directories, list files under a directory, etc. These are expected if we want to hook up Weed File System with linux by FUSE, or with Hadoop, etc.
+When talking about file systems, many people would assume directories, list files under a directory, etc. These are expected if we want to hook up Seaweed File System with linux by FUSE, or with Hadoop, etc.

 Sample usage
 #####################